 The shrinking process doesn’t take long at all.
 The ritual side of things, on the other hand, would usually last a total of about six days.
 For the heads to shrink, they would be boiled for only about two hours.
 Boiling it for too long would leave them ending up gooey and destroyed.

 Although it doesn’t take an exorbitant amount of time, surprisingly, these were discarded immediately after the ritual and celebrations were complete.
-But, when tourists and collectors started to become interested, these tribes saw an opportunity to use shrunken heads as goods in trading practices.
+But, when visitors and collectors started to become interested, these tribesmen saw an opportunity to use shrunken heads as goods in trading practices.
 Otherwise, they were often fed to animals or given to children as toys.

 6. Does the Shrunken Head Practice Still Exist?

-7. Can Shrunken Heads Be Obtained or Bought Today?
+7. Can Ceremonial Tsantsas Be Obtained or Bought Today?

 Tsantsas from South America were highly sought-after commodities by Westerners, especially during the late 1800s and early 1900s.
-This meant that tribes actually started killing each other just to meet this commercial demand.
+This meant that tribes actually started killing each other just to meet the demand for commercial tsantsas.

 8. What Are Shrunken Head Replicas Made From?

-Shrunken head replicas can be made of synthetic materials such as leather or fabric while others are made of animals such as pigs, cows, or chimpanzees.
-However, the legality of using animals for this purpose is also in question.
+Shrunken head replicas can be made of synthetic materials such as leather or fabric, while others are made of animals such as sloths, pigs, cows, or monkeys.
+However, the legality of using animals for this purpose is also questionable.

 As you might imagine, many fake tsantsas are offered and sold as genuine to collectors and casual buyers at relatively high prices.
 So, even if a seller is claiming to have a real shrunken head, it’s smart to be skeptical of such claims.